Todd Goudy

 Todd Goudy is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in a by-election on March 1, 2018.
 He represents the electoral district of Melfort as a member of the Saskatchewan Party.
 He has served as the Secretary to the Minister of Education, Secretary for Francophone Affairs, and Secretary for Parks, Culture and Sports and also spent time as Provincial Secretary, Legislative Secretary to the Premier, Government Whip, a member of the provincial Treasury Board, and a member of the Public Accounts Committee.

 Goudy was elected Speaker of the Legislative Assembly of Saskatchewan on November 25, 2024.

 Goudy grew up on a farm outside of Melfort but moved to Albania shortly after graduation in the 1990s to after the collapse of communism.
+Was a pastor in Springbrook Alberta.
 When he returned to Saskatchewan, entered ministry in the Baptist church, owned a furniture manufacturing company, and served on the school board of the Northeast School Division for a decade.
 He and his wife Tannis have six children.